zbanack/shampoo/README.md

 	- CLASSES.txt
 	- TESTLOAD.txt
 	- hello_world.txt
+	- second.txt
+	- third.txt

 The contents of TESTLOAD.txt are:
 ```
-open:hello_world.txt
+open:hello_world.txt&third.txt
 ```

-If I make changes in any live-code folder, all canvases will be removed and `hello_world.txt` will be opened per my TESTLOAD.txt instructions.
+If I make changes in any live-code folder, all canvases will be removed and `hello_world.txt` and `third.txt` will be opened per my TESTLOAD.txt instructions.

 ### Framework Breakdown
 Inside the template project, you'll find a resource tree structured similar to the following: